Azure/fleet/docs/howtos/takeover.md

 ## How Fleet can be used to safely take over pre-existing resources

-The steps below explains how the takeover experience functions.
+The steps below explain how the takeover experience functions.
 The code assumes that you have a fleet of two clusters, `member-1` and `member-2`:

 * Switch to the first member cluster, and create a namespace, `work-2`, with labels: